quasar-gfx/QUASAR/README.md

 - run reciever in android

 @ruiyang:
-- make the streamer stream an opengl texture/framebuffer instead of the input video
+- use cuda to directly stream an opengl texture from GPU